AyushBhat-pnj/ansible_docker/README.md

-COnfigure the hadoop cluster by using ansible.
+Configure the hadoop cluster by using ansible.